BashirYesufu/Mintyn/README.md

 **Step 3:**

-Open the Minty.xcworkspace generate fil
+Open the Minty.xcworkspace generated file using XCode

 **Step 4:**